triggerfishmartech/sitecore-listexporter/README.md

 - Custom Facets for sc Contacts

 ## Usage Note
-The source code provides an example code on how to export the last known campaign ID of a contact in ListManager export.
 Copy the Feature/code to your working sitecore repo Helix structure please refer to the File structure below on details.
 You need a proper working Sitecore 10 instance along with xConnect in order to test this E2E which is beyond the scope of this repo.